scala/scala3/docs/docs/reference/new-types/type-lambdas-spec.md

 `L1 <: L2` and `U2 <: U1`),
  - `R1 <: R2`

-Here we have relied on alpha renaming to bring match the two bound types `X`.
+Here we have relied on alpha renaming to match the two bound types `X`.

 A partially applied type constructor such as `List` is assumed to be equivalent to its eta expansion.
 I.e, `List = [X] =>> List[X]`.
 This allows type constructors to be compared with type lambdas.